Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

-In more detail, the Hilbert space is spanned by an orthonormal basis of hardcore dimer coverings (``perfect matchings") of the ladder.
+More specifically, for $K\gg U$, the Hilbert space is spanned by an orthonormal basis of hardcore dimer coverings (``perfect matchings") of the ladder.
 These fall into three sectors which are topological in that they are not connected by any local rearrangement of the dimers.
 The sectors are labeled by a winding number $w$, the difference between the number of dimers on the top and bottom rows (on any fixed plaquette).
 The model assigns extensive energy $\propto L$ to every state in the $w=0$ sector while leaving the two staggered states $w=\pm 1$ as ground states with energy $0$.
 On the other hand, at large $\Gamma$ (strong transverse field) the $w=0$ sector is favored.
-Intuitively, slowly turning the transverse field off does not help change the topological sector since any off-diagonal term in the dimer Hilbert space involving only a finite number of rungs in the ladder leaves the winding number $w$ invariant.
+Intuitively, slowly turning the transverse field off by reducing $\Gamma$ does not help change the topological sector since any off-diagonal term in the dimer Hilbert space involving only a finite number of rungs in the ladder leaves the winding number $w$ invariant.
 This is depicted in Fig.~\ref{fig:ladder}.
-Numerical analysis of the Ising ladder confirms this picture by revealing that the gap is exponentially small in $L$.
+Numerical analysis of the Ising ladder confirms this picture by revealing that the gap is exponentially small in $L$ when $K>U$.
+The critical point is found to be at $\Gamma_c \approx U/b + U^2/(4Kb^3)$, where $b\approx 0.6$ (from exact diagonalization numerics).